RIT-Crowd-Comic/Bot/README.md

 **Note:** The eventHandler sorts the events in each folder by number, so 1 has greater priority than 2.
 Example:  `01registerCommands.js`  comes before  `02example.js`.

 ## Command Documentation <a name="command-documentation"></a>
+All subcommands  append the its parent command with a space afterwards
+- Example: `/remember message`
 ### /help <a name="help"></a>

 Show all of the commands along with a brief description